nowar-fonts/War-Neo-Sans-TT/README.md

+# Archived

+Official WotLK classic is coming with modern typographical technique.
+The OpenType/TT variant is no longer needed.

 # War Neo Sans (OpenType/TT)

 War Neo Sans, font packs for _World of Warcraft_ and _WoW Classic_ that support all client languages.
 War Sans is subsetted [Nowar Neo Sans](https://github.com/nowar-fonts/Nowar-Neo-Sans).